 How many people work does the Institute employ?

-As of 31 December 2014, 1 d. duomenimis, EIGE had 46 staff members in its ranks, including seconded national experts and trainees.
+As of 1 December 2018, EIGE has 51 members of staff, including seconded national experts and trainees.

 Where is the Institute located?

-Selection procedures and conditions for recruitment are clearly set out in every vacancy notice of the Institute.
-New staff members are appointed by the Director on the basis of Reserve Lists that are drawn up at the conclusion of each selection procedure.
+EIGE selection procedures and conditions for recruitment are clearly set out in each of its vacancy notices.
+New members of staff are appointed by the Director on the basis of Reserve Lists that are drawn up at the conclusion of a selection procedure.
 Applications which do not meet the requirements specified in a vacancy notice (e.g. incomplete applications, submitted after the deadline or which do not meet the noted eligibility criteria) are rejected.